Dago García

 Darío Armando García Granados, better known as Dago García (Bogota, 11 February 1962), is a screenwriter, film producer, director, editor and social communicator.
 He works currently as production vice-president of Colombian private television network Canal Caracol.
 He is one of Colombia's most well-known screenwriters.

 Personal life

 Dago García has a degree in Social Communication from Universidad Externado.
-García was married to actress Martha Osorio, with whom he has two girls (18 and 26 years old).
+García was married to actress Martha Osorio, with whom he has two girls.
 From 2000 on he has been in a relationship with journalist María Mercedes (Mechaz) Sánchez.
 His brother, Mario Iván García Granados, is currently an executive producer of Dago García Producciones, the producing company he founded.
 García also used to play as DJ in the well-known “Quiebracanto” pub in Bogota.